pletourneau/beepBoop/README.md

 Test 11:"if input is a word or a zero, push error msg to array"
 Code: "test"
 Expected Output: "Error Human, that is a word.
 Please enter a non zero number."

+Test 12:"change line 36 from a global to a local variable that is returned so it can be read on line 51"
+Code: beepBoop(-13.1);
+Expected Output: ["0", "Beep", "Boop", "-4", "-5"...
+"Won't you be my neighbor?"..."Beep", "Beep", "Boop", "Won't you be my neighbor?"]

 ```